 Well, it really just confirmed my suspicion.
 It happened at a time when my son was nearing the end of his cancer treatment.
-Yes, we both were diagnosed with the same kind of cancer.
+Yes, we were both diagnosed with the same kind of cancer.
 I felt a lump and knew I must have it checked out because of what my son went through.

 I think because I saw what my son went through, I kind of knew what to expect while undergoing treatment.
 So, I just did what I had to.

-Did you at any point felt resentful towards God-given what has happened?
+Did you at any point felt resentful towards God, given what has happened?

 No, I didn’t feel that way.
 I mean, I’m in my 60s now and have lived my life.
-But more than that, my assurance came from the fact knowing that if I die, I’ll be going home to my father in heaven.
+But more than that, my assurance came from the fact knowing that if I die, I’ll be going home to my Father in heaven.
 That was the biggest assurance for me.

 Amen to that.
-Many of us in CERC was very encouraged to see that you kept coming for Sunday gatherings throughout the treatment.
+Many of us in CERC were very encouraged to see that you kept coming for Sunday gatherings throughout the treatment.
 Frankly, most of us would have expected you to rest at home…

 It was only mid-way through the treatment that I started to feel the pain in my throat and on my neck – where it was “burnt” by the treatment.
 I didn’t have the side effects of vomiting, which is something common among chemotherapy patients.